 Merlin’s pulse skipped a beat and he felt his heart well up into his throat when he looked at the handwriting.
 He recognized it immediately.
 He closed his eyes momentarily and then swallowed hard before he allowed himself read the letter.

 Tinara has told me of her infatuation with you, from the time you first met and through reports of the growth of your business in this time of trouble throughout the Planetary Alignment.
-As a schoolgirl sometimes does, Princess Tinara continues to hold a crush on you – one that will likely follow her throughout the rest of her days, even though you refused to grant her wish to take part in the Family Tradition.
+As a schoolgirl sometimes does, Princess Tinara continues to hold a crush on you – one that will likely follow her for many years, even though you refused to grant her wish to take part in the Family Tradition.

 The day after you left Tanager Castle, Tinara went horseback riding across the countryside, to clear her mind, she said.
 I don’t believe you have been there, but six miles from the castle is the tiny Tanager Village, which exists solely to maintain and support the castle.
 Just before arriving in the village, her majesty’s horse threw a shoe and she walked her animal the rest of the way to the stable to have it looked at.
 In the village, I was nothing more than a delivery boy to the castle, and it was while she awaited her horse to be reshod, I delivered some grain to the blacksmith.